GDevelopApp/GDevelop-documentation/docs/gdevelop5/about_translations.md

 ---
 # About translations

 Translations are written by volunteers.
-If you're a native speaker or fluent in another language, you are welcome to create an account on the wiki and translate existing English pages to your language.
+If you're a native speaker or fluent in another language, you are welcome to create an account on Github then submit a Pull Request on this repository to edit or create the pages related to your language.
+You will find out the [other languagues in this folder](https://github.com/GDevelopApp/GDevelop-documentation/tree/main/docs).

-On any page in English, click on a language in the bottom to navigate to this page in this language.
-If the page is missing, you can create it.

-In case of doubts or questions, contact *4ian* on [the forums](https://forum.gdevelop.io).
+In case of doubts or questions, [open an issue here](https://github.com/GDevelopApp/GDevelop-documentation/issues), a staff member will get back to you.